cullylarson/particles/readme.md

 # particles

-> A simple particle simulator library and web app for Javascript.
+> A simple JavaScript particle simulator library and web app.